Key Takeaways 📈

 Survey data can get very expensive with more sophisticated and specific audiences.
 For example, surveying the C-suite or executive audience would be very expensive compared to a millennial audience interested in music or sports.

 It should also be noted that survey data will only give you the information you ask about.
 That means you must have a hypothesis about certain audience behaviors before starting.

 Focus groups can also be considered a type of audience analysis.
 Depending on the format of the focus group, one can learn a lot about an audience.
 If it is a free-flow conversation and less structured, there might be an opportunity for an insight you had not thought of before the focus group.
 In other cases, where there is a more structured Q&A, you will either confirm or deny a particular hypothesis of an intended audience that you wanted to know about in the first place.

 Another form of audience analysis is when building out paid media targets a segmentation on sites like Facebook, LinkedIn, and Twitter.
 This type of audience building is less about analyzing interests and characteristics but creating an audience to target using paid media and advertising.

 For example, on LinkedIn, you can build an audience consisting of certain job types and functions, colleges attended, certain degrees in milestones achieved, skills, what companies they work for or have worked for in the past, job titles, and so much more.

 For Twitter, you target based on interest, keywords or hashtags get specific individuals have used.
 You can also target audiences who went to your website previously.

 Out of all the social channels, Facebook has the most robust audience-building capabilities for a few different reasons.
-For the most part, Facebook has been the social network that people used to talk about everything they cared about, including sports, politics, business, fashion, music, and everything else.
+For the most part, Facebook has been the social network people use to talk about everything they care about, including sports, politics, business, fashion, music, and everything else.